tytydraco/yessleep/out/The_Kiosk.md

 After that night, the bottles started dropping and I heard all sorts of tapping and whispering among the shelves.
 The little people came from the dump riding on that truck… I am sure of it.
 And they were the ones who sabotaged the engine, the sly bastards…

 Winston thought I was full of shit at the start but soon enough he told me he saw them himself.
 And he told me not to follow any of the bastards.
-I nodded, but honestly even he couldn’t stop me in my righetous crusade to cull those little bastards and shoo them off my – I mean, Winston’s property.
+I nodded, but honestly even he couldn’t stop me in my righteous crusade to cull those little bastards and shoo them off my – I mean, Winston’s property.

 And exactly two weeks after they first appeared, I managed to get a glimpse of one who got down to the ground.
 We just got a new shelf for the center of the kiosk itself, which split the kiosk into basically two rooms that went into a circle.
 Now the little shit rounded the corner and so did I… But I didn’t see my desk and lamp.